heyitsalina/ant_search_algorithm/devs/docs/architecture.md

 ### Key Methods:

 - `move`: Simulates the movement of the ant.
-If it's the first move (epoch), the ant sets a random initial direction.
-Otherwise, it applies a random rotation to the existing direction, potentially influenced by pheromones, and updates its position accordingly.
+It applies a random rotation to the existing direction, potentially influenced by pheromones, and updates its position accordingly.
-- Movement and decision-making based on environmental cues and pheromone trails.
-- Checking if the ant is within a specified radius of a given target position to interact.
+- `is_near_target`: Checking if the ant is within a specified radius of a given target position to interact.
-- Interactions with food sources for collection.
+- `carry_food`, `drop_food`: Interactions with food sources for collection.
-- Switching the pheromone status.
+- `switch_pheromone`: Switching the pheromone status.

 ## Colony Management (`colony.py`)